db-migrate/english-docs/Developers/contributing.md

 one.
 It is going to happen, what you've done is not completely free from bugs.
 So rule number one is, **write tests**!

+So how to test our driver, ok here comes the awesome part.
+There is a test suite for the default standardized API you can use, this is quite easy and to do so and find instructions of the usage follow this [link](coming soon).

 #### Maintaining your driver

 Ok finally we're done with that kind of things.
 Our driver is now tested, and